rvsrvs/jasdev.github.io/_posts/2015-07-11-intercepting-ios-app-traffic.md

 ---

+## Footnotes:

-<sup>1</sup> If you find any security issues, do the right thing and let the developers know.
+[^1]: If you find any security issues, do the right thing and let the developers know.
 It shows character and may even land you an interview with the company 😊